 - Are accepted into and enroll full-time at an eligible 4-year institution;

 - Meet the Achieve Atlanta financial need requirement (established at the time of your original application), and

 - Have not reached the 5-year or $20,000 limit.

 My Student Aid Report from FAFSA says that I was “selected for verification.”
 What does that mean for my Achieve Atlanta Scholarship eligibility?

 Verification is a process that your college will conduct to review your financial need.
-Most likely your college will request additional tax or financial documents from you or your parents.
-Once verification is complete the college may adjust your EFC.
+Most likely, your college will request additional tax or financial documents from you or your parents.
+Once verification is complete, the college may adjust your EFC.
 If your EFC increases to more than $8,000, we may review your revised financial aid award from your college to determine continued eligibility for the Scholarship.
-Remember to check your email consistently so that verification issues can be resolved as quickly as possible and delays to receiving financial aid can be minimized or avoided.
+Remember to check your email consistently so that verification issues can be resolved as quickly as possible and delays in receiving financial aid can be minimized or avoided.

 To request an appeal form, call the Achieve Atlanta office at 404-880-3500.
-A unique link will be emailed to you requiring a statement detailing the circumstances that contributed to your inability to meet the requirements and any plans you have to meet the requirements in the future, as well as any supporting documentation.
+A unique link will be emailed to you, requiring a statement detailing the circumstances that contributed to your inability to meet the requirements, any plans you have to meet the requirements in the future, as well as any supporting documentation.